-Conflicts of interest can arise where multiple people are interested in the realisation of certain business opportunities or a party is only able to realise its own interests at the costs of a different party.
+A conflict of interest exists if different people are interested in realising certain business opportunities or if one person's business opportunity depends on another person making a certain decision and there is a risk of significant disadvantage to the customer.
+The realisation of one interest therefore causes mirror-image disadvantages of another interest.
 This can be the case for relationships Bank or employee to customer or supplier, Bank to employee and between customers.